Goosebumps (video game series): Goosebumps: Dead of Night (2020)

 A port of Night of Scares, titled Goosebumps: Dead of Night, was released in summer 2020 on PlayStation 4, Nintendo Switch, Xbox One, and PC.
 Goosebumps: Dead of Night includes additional content not seen in Night of Scares.
 The Nintendo Switch version has gyroscopic controls, HD Rumble functionality, and touchscreen support.

+Goosebumps: Terror in Little Creek (2025)

+The latest video game was released in August 2025 for PC, Xbox Series X/S, PlayStation 5 and Nintendo Switch.